 Minimally invasive prostate resection is surgery to remove part of the prostate gland, to treat an enlarged prostate.
 The surgery will improve the flow of urine through the urethra, the tube that carries urine from the bladder outside of your body.
 It can be done in different ways.
 There is no incision (cut) in your skin.

-These procedures are often done in your doctor's office or at an outpatient surgery clinic.
+These procedures are often done in your doctor's office or at an outpatient surgery center.

 The surgery can be done in many ways.
 The type of surgery will depend on the size of your prostate and what caused it to grow.
-Your doctor will consider the size of your prostate, how healthy you are, and what type of surgery you may want.
+Your surgeon will consider the size of your prostate, how healthy you are, and what type of surgery you may want.

 - Laser prostatectomy (laser TURP): This procedure takes about 1 to 2 hours.
 The laser destroys prostate tissue that blocks the opening of the urethra.
 You will probably go home the same day.
 You may need a Foley catheter placed in your bladder to help drain urine for a few days after surgery.